The Fifth Estate (band): The Fifth Estate

 The Fifth Estate released the single "Love Is All A Game" on the Red Bird label, which became a regional hit.
 Following a successful string of club performances, they had an international hit in 1967 with a sunshine pop version of "Ding-Dong!
-The Witch Is Dead", which reached No. 11 on the Billboard Hot 100.
+The Witch Is Dead", which reached No. 8 on the CHUM Chart and No. 11 on the Billboard Hot 100.
 The song was recorded and released around the world in five different languages (Japanese, Italian, French, German and English), and incorporated parts of "La Bouree" in the instrumental break and coda from Terpsichore by 17th-century composer Michael Praetorius.
-According to Cashbox, the track is in the Top 100 record releases of 1967 and achieved the highest American chart position of any Harold Arlen or Wizard of Oz song.
-That same year, the group recorded their version of "Heigh Ho!", another film theme, this time from Disney's first feature length film, 1937's Snow White and the Seven Dwarfs.
-Although it made the top 40 on the Canadian CHUM chart, sales for both "Heigh Ho!" and their next single, "Do Drop Inn", proved disappointing in the US.
-"Heigh Ho!" failed to chart and "Do Drop Inn" skimmed the bottom of the American charts.
-Although not making an impact in America, in 1968 "Morning Morning", an original song that incorporated the band's core guitar and harpsichord driven sound, was a hit in Australia on the Stateside label.
+According to Cashbox, the track was in the Top 100 record releases of 1967 and achieved the highest American chart position of any Harold Arlen or The Wizard of Oz song.
+That same year, the group recorded their version of "Heigh Ho!", another film theme from Disney's first feature length film, 1937's Snow White and the Seven Dwarfs.
+Sales for both "Heigh Ho!" and their next single, "Do Drop Inn", proved less successful with the former charting at No. 24 in Canada and the latter reaching the bottom of the U.S. charts.
+Although not selling well in America, "Morning Morning", an original song that incorporated the band's core guitar and harpsichord driven sound, was a hit in Australia in 1968 on the Stateside label.

-The original five members performed together for six years during which they recorded about 100 songs, and released 13 singles and one album.
-Sam & Dave joined them on stage and sang "Soul Man" with them at one of their theater shows, while one of the Vandellas sang and recorded one of their tunes, "How Can I Find A Way," with them as her next release.
-They also appeared in a 1967 TV episode of Malibu U. In 1968, on "The Frodis Caper", the last of their 58 television show episodes, The Monkees covered The Fifth Estate's version of "Ding Dong!
+The original five members performed together for six years during which they recorded about 100 songs and released 13 singles and one album.
+Sam & Dave joined them on stage and sang "Soul Man" with them at one of their theater shows, while one of the Vandellas sang and recorded one of their tunes, "How Can I Find a Way," with them as her next release.
+They also appeared in a 1967 TV episode of Malibu U. In 1968, on "The Frodis Caper", the last of their 58 television show episodes, the Monkees covered the Fifth Estate's version of "Ding Dong!
 The Witch Is Dead".